 In college, the exposure to great writers inspired me, no doubt, but the real kicker was the experience of writing under the tutelage of Hollis Seamon.
 Hollis had a way of inspiring, and the time I spent with her as an undergrad in numerous fiction writing courses and as a grad student in independent studies in fiction were invaluable.

 From there it has been a whirlwind of life, writing, teaching, coaching, and creating.
 I have dabbled in website design.
 I have founded a high school literary magazine, much like the one that first published me.
 And I have been published.
-Four times over the last eight years I’ve had work appear in online literary magazines, starting with my story “Lighthouse” in the June 2003 edition of the now defunct Arbutus, and, most currently, my story “Burden” appeared in the March, 2011 edition of Stirring: A Literary Collection.
+Six times over the last thirteen years I’ve had work appear in online literary magazines, starting with my story “Lighthouse” in the June 2003 edition of the now defunct Arbutus, and, lastly, with “Pillow Talk” in the July 3rd edition of Flash Fiction Magazine.

 ~ published in the March 2011 edition of Stirring: A Literary Collection